neurosnap/starfx/docs/posts/caching.md

 }
 ```

-The state slice for `cache` is simple, every thunk action has special properties
+The state slice for `cache` is simple, every thunk action has
-of one is a `key` field that is a hash of the entire user-defined action
+[special properties](/thunks#anatomy-of-an-action) of which one is a `key` field
-payload:
+that is a hash of the entire user-defined action payload:

 ```js
 {